cotica/capstone/README.md

-2. Regularized linear regression

-* Performed awfully and will be scratched

-3. Gradient booster regressor
+2. Gradient booster regressor

 * The best R-squared here was 0.5282 for training and 0.5025 for our test data.

-4. SVM regressor
+3. SVM regressor

 * The best R-squared here was 0.2482 for training and -0.1176 for our test data.